abap2UI5/docs/docs/custom_controls.md

 Check out this guideline to learn how to create your own custom control:<br>
 **https://github.com/abap2UI5/abap2UI5-template_cc_development**

+the following Custom Controls are slready oart of abap2UI5.
 <br><br>
 _Your Custom Control is not listed here?
 Feel free to send a PR!
 Special thanks to [choper725](https://github.com/choper725) contributing most of the CCs_